stareat/wahoo-kickr-bike-shift-display/README.md

 Code is written for LILYGO T-Display-S3 ESP32-S3 or LILYGO TTGO T-Display ESP32 and displays the following Bluetooth Low Energy (BLE) data:

 - Gearing ratio (as set in the wahoo app) and what gears you are currently in.
 Information (text and graphic) will update when shifting.
-- Cyclist weight (as set in the wahoo app)
 - Cycling power (Watt or watts per kilogram).
 Displayed information can be changed via a button (BOOT) on the device.
 - Cycling cadence (RPM - revolutions per minute)
+- Cyclist weight (as set in the wahoo app) - Not visible on the display but used to calculate W/kg

 ![alt text](wahoo-kickr-bike-shift-display.jpeg)